annamakarew/Portfolio/README.md

 ### What I'm Currently Up To

 🌱 I'm currently in winter quarter of my 4th year at Cal Poly SLO.
-I am taking _Programming Languages_, _Intro to Computer Security_, _Ethics, Science, and Technology_, _Senior Project_, and _Politics and Religion in Itlaian Renaissance Art_.
+I am taking __Programming Languages__, __Intro to Computer Security__, __Ethics, Science, and Technology__, __Senior Project__, and __Politics and Religion in Italian Renaissance Art__.
 My current goal is to learn techniques and tools for securing code and computer architecture to improve the security of applications.

 ### Let's Connect!